kennethreitz/responder/docs/source/index.rst

 A familar HTTP Service Framework
 ================================

 The Python world certainly doesn't need more web frameworks.
-But, it does need more creativity, so I thought I'd spread some `Hacktoberfest <https://hacktoberfest.digitalocean.com/>`_ spirit aound bring some of my ideas to the table and see what I could come up with.
+But, it does need more creativity, so I thought I'd spread some `Hacktoberfest <https://hacktoberfest.digitalocean.com/>`_ spirit around, bring some of my ideas to the table, and see what I could come up with.

 But will it blend?
 ------------------